rgiannico/RpairwiseFST/README.md

 <img src="https://www.researchgate.net/profile/Vincenzo_Landi/publication/239065621/figure/fig1/AS:216493619978265@1428627509650/Graphic-representation-of-the-matrix-depicting-pairwise-FST-distances-among-the-17-pig.png" width="400">

 > This plot is an example of a pairwise FSTplot from [Gama et. al. 2013](https://gsejournal.biomedcentral.com/articles/10.1186/1297-9686-45-18) paper.
-Arlequin's pairFstMatrix.r function used here produces this kind of output.
+The Arlequin's pairFstMatrix.r function used here produces this kind of output.

 ### Notes:
 - **FST calculation**  is performed using "SNPRelate" bioconductor  Rpackage